Kali: Iconography and forms

-The Kalika Purana describes Kali as possessing a soothing dark complexion, as perfectly beautiful, riding a lion, four-armed, holding a sword and blue lotus, while her right hands are in varabhaya posture, her hair unrestrained, body firm and youthful.

-When Sri Ramakrishna once asked a devotee why one would prefer to worship Mother over him, this devotee rhetorically replied, "Maharaj, when they are in trouble your devotees come running to you.
-But, where do you run when you are in trouble?"

 Popular form

-Classic depictions of Kali share several features, as follows:

-Kali's most common four armed iconographic image shows each hand carrying variously a Khadga (crescent-shaped sword or a giant sickle), a trishul (trident), a severed head, and a bowl or skull-cup (kapāla) collecting the blood of the severed head.
-This is the form of Bhima Kali.

-Two of these hands (usually the left) are holding a sword and a severed head.
+Kali is depicted with four arms, which symbolize the circle of creation and dissolution.
+Her left hands are depicted holding a severed head and a sword.
 The sword signifies divine knowledge and the human head signifies human ego which must be slain by divine knowledge in order to attain moksha.
-The other two hands (usually the right) are in the abhaya (fearlessness) and varada (blessing) mudras, which means her initiated devotees (or anyone worshipping her with a true heart) will be saved as she will guide them here and in the hereafter.
-This is the form of Dakshina Kali.
+The right hands are usually depicted in the abhaya (fearlessness) and varada (blessing) mudras, which means her initiated devotees (or anyone worshipping her with a true heart) will be saved as she will guide them here and in the hereafter.

-She wears a garland of human heads, variously enumerated at 108 (an auspicious number in Hinduism and the number of countable beads on a japa mala or rosary for repetition of mantras) or 51, which represents Varnamala or the Garland of letters of the Sanskrit alphabet, Devanagari.
+She wears a garland of demon heads, variously enumerated at 108 (an auspicious number in Hinduism and the number of countable beads on a japa mala or rosary for repetition of mantras) or 51, which represents Varnamala or the Garland of letters of the Sanskrit alphabet, Devanagari.
 Hindus believe Sanskrit is a language of dynamism, and each of these letters represents a form of energy, or a form of Kali.
 Therefore, she is generally seen as the mother of language, and all mantras.

 She is often depicted naked which symbolizes her being beyond the covering of Maya since she is pure (nirguna) being-consciousness-bliss and far above Prakriti.
 She is shown as very dark as she is Brahman in its supreme unmanifest state.
 She has no permanent qualities—she will continue to exist even when the universe ends.
 It is therefore believed that the concepts of color, light, good, and bad do not apply to her.